JerryZhenTing/JerryZhenTing/README.md

 [//]: # (Fighting against markdown and blocks isn't easy, indentation is catastrophic)

-## Let's Work on Your Project Together!
+## Collaboration

-If you have any questions about web development, writing mistake-free documentation or AI, feel free to <a href="mailto:kkapgate5@gmail.com">contact me by email</a>, I won't bite, I promise.
+If you have any questions about my research, robotics, math, or anything, feel free to <a href="mailto:zhentinl@andre.cmu.edu">contact me by email</a>

   </td>
   <td width="50%" valign="top">

-## It's not perfect, isn't it?
+## Any concerns?

 **<img alt="Feedback" src="https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg">**

-<blockquote>“I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.”
-<br><strong>– Elon Musk</strong></blockquote>

   </td>
   </tr>